 Fifth annual fall conference to inspire, inform, and connect leading STEM researchers in industry and academia, seeking to engage them with University and professional community.

-While local in-person events are on hold, we invite you to view nationally prominent women speakers through Stanford's Entrepreneurial Thought Leaders Series:
+In addition to the upcoming events, we invite you to listen to nationally prominent women speakers through Stanford's Entrepreneurial Thought Leaders series:

 Rave Reviews: Jennifer Melin Miller Applied her Carlson MBA to Make Broadway History

 Jennifer Melin Miller, ’08 MBA, may not have her name in the bright lights atop a Broadway marquee, but she is a force in the theater business.
 She has invested in some of the hottest shows on Broadway, including the new musical Hadestown.
 The show, based on Greek mythology, centers on the myth of Orpheus heading to the underworld to rescue Eurydice.

 As a co-producer of Hadestown, Miller became a Tony-Award winner for Best Musical, one of eight awards the production took home this year.
 Growing up, her mother and grandmother loved the theater and they’d make frequent trips to the Ordway to see the latest productions, but never in her wildest dreams did she think she would win a Tony Award.

 “It’s very surreal,” she says.
 “It takes a huge village of people to make a Broadway production happen, and I’m just happy to be a small part of it.”